-A recent judgment by The Chhattisgarh High Court discharged a man from facing trial for allegedly raping his wife, given that Indian law does not recognize marital rape if the wife is above 15 years of age.
+Chhattisgarh High Court in the case of Dilip Pandey and ors v.
+State of Chhattisgarh discharged a man from facing trial for allegedly raping his wife, given that Indian law does not recognise marital rape if the wife is above 15 years of age.
 However, based on the charges levied and the charge sheet the individual was charged under Sec 377 of the IPC for unnatural sex, but not charged under Sec 375 due to being Husband and Wife.

 The Kerala High Court in its judgement held that Marital Rape comes under crulety and stands as a ground to claim divorce, Although the law does not recognise marital rape under penal law, it does not inhibit the court from recognizing the same as a form of cruelty to grant divorce.